haiwen/seafile-admin-docs/manual/config/seahub_customization.md

     cp ../../help/templates/help/base.html templates/help/
     ```

-Modify the `templates/help/base.html` file and save it.
+For example, modify the `templates/help/base.html` file and save it.
 You will see the new help page.

+!!! note
+    There are some more help pages available for modifying, you can find the list of the html file [here](https://github.com/haiwen/seahub/tree/master/seahub/help/templates/help)

 ## Add an extra note in sharing dialog